stonepros/stone/doc/stonefs/administration.rst

 Taking the cluster down
 -----------------------

-Taking a CephFS cluster down is done by setting the down flag:
+Taking a StoneFS cluster down is done by setting the down flag:

 ::